ibm-cloud-docs/cis/deploy-rule-sets.md

 {: #api-deploy-rule-sets}
 {: api}

-You can deploy managed rulesets from the API.
+You can deploy managed rulesets with the API.

 ### Getting the custom rule entry point for the API
 {: #get-rule-entry-point-api-2}